-Maybe you’ve been offered a job in a new location or your current living situation is simply not working for you.
-There are many situations which will make you choose between renting or buying a home.
-Since both have their pro’s and con’s, you’ll have many things to consider before deciding on either one.
-Here is a guide to help you in your decision-making process.
+Maybe you’ve been offered a job in a new location, or your current living situation is simply not working for you.
+You might be moving out on your own for the first time.
+There are many situations that will lead you to look for a new home.

 Table of Contents: